Frequency of credit reports: Yearly

 Using the computational power of IBM Watson supercomputers, Identity Guard uses artificial intelligence to spot potential vulnerabilities.
 It continually rates your identity-theft risk and even keeps an eye on your social media presence.

 While Identity Guard Ultra searches dark Web databases, chat rooms and hidden websites for instances that your personal data might have fallen into the wrong hands, it has one big flaw for many families.
 Unlike IdentityForce, the service doesn't warn you if a registered sex offender has moved into your neighborhood.

 Identity Guard: Insurance and services

 If worse comes to worst and your data shows up online or your identity has been breached, Identity Guard Ultra can step in and help you freeze your credit.
-Unlike LifeLock and IdentityForce, Identity Guard offers no once-click approach to doing this. but Identity Guard customer-support personnel are a phone call away.
+Unlike LifeLock and IdentityForce, Identity Guard offers no one-click approach to doing this, but Identity Guard customer-support personnel are a phone call away.

 If your identity is stolen while Identity Guard is on watch, the plan has a $1 million insurance policy underwritten by American International Group that covers lost funds and the costs of lawyers, consultants, court fees and other expenses, including getting a new passport, driver's license and other documents.

 The insurance will reimburse you for up to $1,000 for travel and up to $2,000 per week for lost wages if you have to miss work to sort out the situation.

 Identity Guard's website can speed up the process of canceling stolen credit cards and getting replacements.
 Registering your current cards with Identity Guard can streamline any eventual recovery effort.